-In case you missed my first post in the skincare for your skin type series, I know how hard it can be to find recommendations for my skin type.
-I want to make sure you don’t have the same problem so I am putting together guides for a variety of skin types.
-If you don’t have normal, skin you can check out my recommendations for oily skin and dry skin.
+In case you missed my first post in the skincare for your skin type series, I know how hard it can be to find good recommendations based on skin type.
+To help you out, put together a complete skincare routine for normal skin.
+Don’t have normal skin?
+Don’t worry.
+You can check out my recommendations for oily skin and dry skin.

 This post contains affiliate links.
 Should you make a purchase I will make a small commission at no added cost to you.